Lavinia Miloșovici: Senior career

 Miloșovici made her debut as a senior in 1991, winning her first all-around title at the Romanian National Championships.
 She joined the Romanian team at the 1991 World Championships, where she contributed to the team's bronze medal, won her first individual World Championships title on the vault, and placed third on the balance beam.

 Miloșovici won her second individual world title on uneven bars at the 1992 World Championships.
 At the 1992 Olympics in Barcelona, Miloșovici won a total of four medals.
 She placed third in the all-around and second with the Romanian team.
 She was very close to winning the all-around, being tied for 1st with eventual winner Tatiana Gutsu after three rotations, but a big hop on her beam dismount to start the night (9.850) and a small hop on her uneven bars dismount in the final rotation (9.900) cost her the victory.
 In the event finals, she tied with Hungarian Henrietta Ónodi for the vault gold medal and won floor exercise with a perfect score of 10.0.
 She scored her 10.0 on the floor exercise the same night that China's Lu Li scored a 10.0 on the uneven bars.
 Miloșovici's 10.0 in the event finals was only the second awarded in Barcelona, and the last ever awarded at any Olympics.
-She was the only gymnast at those Games to win two individual golds, and was the most successful overall gymnast of that Games, leaving with six total medals.
+She was the only gymnast at those Games to win two individual golds, and was the most successful overall gymnast of that Games, leaving with four total medals.

 After the 1992 Olympics, Miloșovici continued to compete.
 In the 1993 European Cup, she finished third in the all-around, won gold on both vault and uneven bars, and silver on floor.
 At the World Championships, she made all four apparatus finals and she won the gold on beam.
 She also won the silver medal on vault, but finished eighth in the all-around after a fall on beam.